wobblybobby/422A56/README.md

     git clone url

-then
+then install the necessary dependencies by running the following command:

     run npm i

-to install the necessary dependencies.
-After that, you can run
+to locally host it and open it in your browser (default port number is 4200) run the following command:

     ng serve --open

-to locally host it and open it in your browser.
-The default port number is 4200.